 Fuel Efficiency by Type

-The first VW campervan, the T2 now has a variety of MPGs seen, thanks to extensive modifications and remapping for modern drivers.
+The first VW campervan, the T2, now has a variety of MPGs recorded, thanks to extensive modifications and remapping for modern drivers.

 An average taken from multiple owners rather than manufacturer figures.